tommlogan/land_surface_temperature/README.md

 ## Steps:
 1. Process the LandSat images to land surface temperatures
+2. Prepare other images (tree canopy, land cover, impervious surface)
+3. Grid the data for analysis as necessary
 2. Statistical analysis

 ## 1. LandSat images to LST, albedo, and NDVI: